daniellarrusso/realtime-chat-app/README.md

 # Realtime Chat Application

-nodejs, websockets ans React as POC for simple realtime chat app
+nodejs, websockets and React as POC for simple realtime chat app.